GamingNJncos/ResearchNotes_RC400L/README.md

 Use the full path.
 Don't try to rely on it being in PATH on Windows Git Bash.
 I wasted time on this.

-**WSL note:** WSL Ubuntu is available as an alternative, but don't ever use `--break-system-packages` with pip on it.
-Use a venv.
-Always.

 ---